Vatshayan/Final-Year-Project-Cryptographic-Technique-for-Communication-System/README.md

 ✅  Project has been done in Supervision of my Guide "Dr.Raza Abbas haidri" and Mentor "Dr.Anchal vig"

-✅  This Project is my Salute to Army, Police and Security Officers.
+✅  This Project is Salute to Army, Police and Security Officers.
 (Real Life Problem Solving Project)

 ✅  This Project also been discussed and approved by DRDO Security Scientist "E" for its Efficiancy and Idea.